 122 countries voted in favour of the treaty; while The Netherlands, as a member of the NATO alliance, voted against and Singapore abstained.

 The treaty opened for signatures from any UN member state, regardless of their participation in the conference, on 20 September 2017.
 The treaty will come into force 90 days after 50 countries have ratified it.
-To date, the treaty has 53 signatories, including 3 States Parties who signed and ratified the treaty on the same day.
+To date, the treaty has 69 signatories, including 19 States Parties, three of which signed and ratified the treaty on the first day.

 Many critics have questioned what such a treaty will achieve, however, if the nine nuclear states do not participate.
 Without signing and ratifying any potential treaty the nuclear states would not be legally bound by its provisions.